 The Transfer Alerting Service

-Please note that the Transfer Alerting Service (TAS) is moving.
+Please note that the Transfer Alerting Service (TAS) has moved.

-Beginning on September 10th 2018, the alerting service will be hosted by the ISSN International Centre.
-The core features and functions of the TAS will remain the same, however, the URL will change from http://etas.jusp.jisc.ac.uk/ to https://journaltransfer.issn.org
+Beginning on September 10th 2018, the alerting service is now hosted by the ISSN International Centre.
+The core features and functions of the TAS will remain the same, however, the URL has changed from http://etas.jusp.jisc.ac.uk/ to https://journaltransfer.issn.org

 What is the timeline for the transition?